gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

     -----END CERTIFICATE-----
     ```

-- If you are updating the certificate for an existing Runner, [restart it](../commands/README.md#gitlab-runner-restart).

 - GitLab Runner exposes the `tls-ca-file` option during [registration](../commands/README.md#gitlab-runner-register)
   (`gitlab-runner register --tls-ca-file=/path`), and in [`config.toml`](advanced-configuration.md)
   under the `[[runners]]` section.
 This allows you to specify a custom certificate file.
   This file will be read every time the runner tries to access the GitLab server.

+Notes:

+- If your GitLab server certificate is signed by your CA, use your CA certificate
+(not your GitLab server signed certificate).
+You might need to add the intermediates to the chain as well.
-- If you are using GitLab Runner Helm chart, [configure custom certificates](../install/kubernetes.md).
+- If you are updating the certificate for an existing Runner, [restart it](../commands/README.md#gitlab-runner-restart).
 - As a temporary and insecure workaround, to skip the verification of certificates,
 in the `variables:` section of your `.gitlab-ci.yml` file, set the CI variable `GIT_SSL_NO_VERIFY` to `true`.

-NOTE:
-If your GitLab server certificate is signed by your CA, use your CA certificate
-(not your GitLab server signed certificate).
-You might need to add the intermediates to the chain as well.
+- If you are using GitLab Runner Helm chart, you will need to configure certificates according to the doc [Providing a custom certificate for accessing GitLab](../install/kubernetes.md#providing-a-custom-certificate-for-accessing-gitlab).

 ## Git cloning